How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Authoritarian parents often use religious manipulation to control their children’s behavior.

-This manipulation uses a child's desire to please both parents and deity, increasing the emotional impact of any perceived disobedience.
+This manipulation uses a child’s desire to please both earthly parents and a father-like deity, increasing the emotional impact of any perceived disobedience.

 These statements use a child’s spiritual beliefs and need for parental approval as a tool for compliance.

-This approach reinforces the parent's authority and creates a sense of guilt and spiritual inadequacy in the child when they fail to meet expectations.
+This approach reinforces the parent’s authority and creates a sense of guilt and spiritual inadequacy in their child when their child fails to meet expectations.

 Rigid Gender Roles and Expectations